aminography/PrimeDatePicker/README.md

     it.year = 1398                       // customizes starting year
     it.month = 7                         // customizes starting month
     it.firstDayOfWeek = Calendar.MONDAY  // sets first day of week to Monday
-    it.locale = Locale.ENGLISH           // shows calendar in English locale and LTR direction
+    it.locale = Locale.ENGLISH           // shows a Persian calendar but in English language and LTR direction }
-}

 val datePicker = PrimeDatePickerBottomSheet.with(calendar)